 3. Increase Pollination

-Pollinators such as bees, butterflies, hummingbirds, and the wind transfer pollen from flower to flower, leading to flowers getting fertilized and developing into fruit.
-Generally, the more flowers that get visited by pollinators, the more fruit your apple tree will get.
+Pollinators such as bees, butterflies, hummingbirds, and the wind transfer pollen from flower to flower, leading to the apple tree’s flowers getting fertilized and developing into fruit.
+Generally, the more flowers that are visited by pollinators, the more fruit your apple tree will get.

-Not only does the distance of 50-100 feet allow pollinators to visit and cross-pollinate more of the flowers, but it’s also a good spacing for the apple trees’ roots (as each apple tree can grow roots that are 25 feet long).
+Not only does this distance allow pollinators to visit and cross-pollinate more of the flowers, but it’s also a good spacing for the apple tree’s roots (as each apple tree can grow roots that are 25 feet long).

-Alternatively, if your apple trees don’t have the best pollination (such as if they’re indoors), you can always pollinate them by hand.
-To do so, you can use a clean toothbrush, paintbrush, or q-tip.
-Simply brush lightly from flower to flower.
-The pollen should successfully fertilize some of the flowers, leading to more fruits.
+Alternatively, if your apple trees don’t have the best pollination (such as if they’re potted and indoors), you can always pollinate them by hand.
+To do so, use a clean toothbrush, paintbrush, or q-tip and simply brush lightly from flower to flower.
+The pollen should successfully fertilize more of the flowers, leading to more fruit.